Symphony No. 1 (Tchaikovsky): Struggles with form

-Tchaikovsky freely confessed later in life that he could not write within the proper rules of Western sonata form—those rules of exposition and organic growth and development of themes that Germanic composers such as Haydn and Mozart had invented.
+Tchaikovsky freely confessed later in life that he could not write within the proper rules of Western sonata form—the rules of exposition and organic growth and development of themes pioneered by Germanic composers such as Haydn and Mozart.
 Anton Rubinstein was a slavish follower of those rules in his own works.
 That may in turn have been a handicap for Tchaikovsky in writing Winter Dreams.
 He could not write a symphony that would please Rubinstein by staying firmly within a classical format while writing music that would stay true to his strengths as a composer.

 This does not mean that Tchaikovsky was completely unable to work within musical form.
 While his natural aptitude for organic symphonic procedures may have certainly been limited, he may have actually done himself less than full justice.
-This was Tchaikovsky's first large-scale work.
-Rubinstein and Zaremba's interference did not help: they only added to anxieties Tchaikovsky would have naturally had, in any case.
+This was Tchaikovsky's first large-scale work, and Rubinstein and Zaremba's interference did not help; they only added to anxieties Tchaikovsky would have naturally had in any case.

-The First Symphony forced Tchaikovsky to face the facts in one very important way.
+The First Symphony forced Tchaikovsky to face these facts in one very important way.
 Before beginning it, he had been content to mould his music as best he could to the practice of previous composers.
 Winter Dreams forced him to realize he would have to work "around the rules" for him to grow and develop as a composer.
 This meant adapting sonata form and symphonic structure to accommodate the music he was gifted to write.
-He would often show tremendous resourcefulness in doing this, even in this symphony.
+He showed tremendous resourcefulness in doing this, even as early as this symphony.
 As musicologist David Brown wrote, "The opening stretch of the first movement is enough to scotch the hoary old legend that Tchaikovsky was devoid of any real symphonic aptitude."